armedbear/abcl/doc/design/pathnames/jar-pathnames.markdown

     Mark Evenson
     Created:  09 JAN 2010
-    Modified: 16 MAR 2010
+    Modified: 25 MAR 2010

-Notes towards sketching an implementation of "jar:" references to be contained in Common Lisp `PATHNAMEs` within ABCL.
+Notes towards an implementation of "jar:" references to be contained in Common Lisp `PATHNAME`s within ABCL.

 Goals
 -----